YoichiMukai/Yoichi-website-academic/content/project/Phonetic variability of stops and nasals in Japanese across a range of speaking styles/index.md

 date = 2020-08-27T00:00:00

 # Project summary to display on homepage.
-summary = "Mukai, Y., & Tucker, B. V. (submitted)"
+summary = "Mukai, Y., & Tucker, B. V. (in preparation)"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`